Suggestions

 Guardrails & habits

-Documentation: keep a simple playbook of what's working by segment.
+Documentation: Keep a simple playbook of what is working by segment.

 Fast experiments to try

-Test persona-specific microsite sections (ops vs. finance vs. exec).
+Test microsite sections for ops vs. finance vs. exec.

 Common pitfalls